quick6black/wab-widgets/widgets/SelectEcan/Readme.md

 - Addition to the **manifest.json** file of the SelectbyGeometry details to the feature actions object array.
 This registers the feature action with the WAB framework for this widget.
 - Addition of **selectbygeometry\_default.png** and **selectbygeometry\_hover.png** file to images folder of the widget folder.
 - Addition of **\_featureAction_SelectByGeometry** entry to the **strings.js** file for the display name to appear on the Select By Geometry feature action.

+**5 Aug 2018**

+- Ported to WAB 2.9 framework
+- Removal of custom layer selection state toggle code which is replaced with functions now standard in ESRI version of widget.
+- Default selection state checkbox values can be overriden with config setting to make all either checked on (i.e. as though layer is visible), checked off (layer not visible).
+If config value is not supplied, uses standard functionality.
+- Change to make option to activate the select dijit a configurable option so that admin can determine if the widget auto starts when opened/activated.
+- Settings page updated to include options for the new config settings.

 **21 Nov 2018**

 - Merged in changes from WAB 2.10 version of Select widget

+**24 May 2019**

+- Bug fix for initial selectable state of layers when widget is opened.
+The make all non-selected settings was not being applied correctly.
+Bug fix for layer item state change missing item status parameter that was causing long delay when refreshing visible status for map service layers after scale change.